-We’re working hard to make sure our website is as accessible as possible, but we're not responsible for the accessibility of any third party applications or links used on our website.
+We’re working to make sure our website is as accessible as possible, but we're not responsible for the accessibility of any third party applications or links used on our website.

 We try to make sure that all images on this site have brief alternative text which, where appropriate, identifies an image or its function.
 This alternative text (alt-text) is generally only visible when the browser's automatic image loading feature is turned off, or when you rollover an image with your mouse.

 All text links are written so that they make sense when read out of context.

 There are PDF (Portable Document Format) and Microsoft Word documents on the website.
 We try to tag as many of our PDFs as possible for basic accessibility.
 This allows them to be read by speech browsers.
 We also try to provide an alternative text-only Word document version of a PDF.
 If you are having trouble opening these files you may need additional software:

 For more information about PDF accessibility, please visit the Adobe PDF accessibility section (opens in new window)

 We can provide documents in other formats including Braille, DAISY, audio and large print.
 If you would like a document in an alternative format, please email email@example.com or call +44 (0)28 9068 1246.